Tisila/markdown-cv/index.md

 of a game to download the mods as well as keeping them updated.

 **[Gitea](https://gitea.io/en-us/)** Hosted a Git docker image to host local private repositories also accessible remotely through port forwarding with dynamic DNS configuration.
-This rendered a usefull combination to develop bigger team projects without paid feature restrictions from bigger git providers.
+This rendered a useful combination to develop bigger team projects without paid feature restrictions from bigger git providers.

 **ArdTable**
 Designed and created a 3D printed, two axis vice in a university signature.